7 free ways to prepare for IELTS

 Real teaching is taking complex tasks (like writing an essay or a report) and breaking them down into smaller more manageable pieces that slowly and logically build.
 Real teaching is actively involving students in each lesson so that they can practice the skills themselves.
 Trust me, if you are sitting passively in a “class”, you are not really learning.
 Yes, you may “understand” everything, but the gap between understanding and producing is HUGE!
 That is why I ask my students to pause and participate in every class, and why I produced practice activities for you to complete throughout the course.
 Still not sure how it works?
 Just click here to find out.

 I hope that this post is helpful.
 There are at least 50 more lessons on this blog, which are all free ways to prepare for IELTS!
-Just have a look in the menu and browse through to find one that matches your needs 🚀
+Just have a look in the menu and browse through to find one that matches your needs.
+You can also find all of my IELTS packages on my main website www.myieltsclassroom.com 🚀